 Blow Fish Tails alla Babbo – how many chocolate chip cookies can one morbidly obese elf eat?

-La Vigilia – the Feast of the Seven Fishes & Grandma Sadie's Latkes
+La Vigilia–the Feast of the Seven Fishes &

 Chef Henry M. Summers

-You can keep your ham, lamb, turkey, prime ribs with Yorkshire pudding, and all your other Dickensian delicacies.
-By December 25, I was already projecting into to future to the next Christmas Eve, and the most delectable of all the world's religious feasts – la Vigilia, Italy's incomparable Feast of the Seven Fishes.
+You can keep your leg of lamb and dry-aged ham, madame–your roast turkey with chestnut dressing, prime rib with Yorkshire pudding, and all those other Dickensian delicacies.
+By Christmas Day, I was already projecting into the future to the next Christmas Eve, and to the most delectable of all the world's religious feasts–la Vigilia, Italy's incomparable Feast of the Seven Fishes.

 Why, you well may ask, a feast of seven fishes, and not six, or seventy-six?
 Seven is a number imbued with deep mystical meaning.
 Some have speculated that the seven fishes stand for the Seven Deadly Sins.
 Others have postulated that they commemorate the Seven Days of Creation.
 Still another hypothesis holds that the number is an allusion to the Seven Devils that Jesus cast out of Mary Magdalene.

 The truth of the matter is not likely to be known, at least on this mortal coil.
-And while I was too busy researching the Sin of Gluttony to take an actual tally, I feel safe to say that Freddy's appetizers alone would easily have surpassed such a trifling number.
+And while I was too immersed in the Sin of Gluttony to come up for air and take an actual tally, it's safe to say that Freddy's appetizers alone would easily have surpassed such a trifling number.

 And always there was baccala, the salted and dried codfish that was international currency a thousand years before the dollar, yen, or euro.
 If you are not acquainted with baccala, I urge you to introduce yourself.
 With the first bite, you will understand why baccala is as popular in equatorial Africa as it is in Scandinavia as it is everywhere in Italy, despite la penisola's almost embarrassing abundance of fresh fish.

 For Italians, calamari are as inextricably intertwined with Christmas as Babbo Natale himself.
-When I was a boy, we called calamari squid, and picked them up at the bait and tackle shop on the way to the Point Pleasant party boats in pursuit of bluefish, weakies and fluke.
+When I was a boy, calamari were called squid, and we bought them frozen in blocks from the bait and tackle shop on the way to the Point Pleasant party boats in pursuit of bluefish, weakies and fluke.
 Today, you will find calamari on the menu of every diner, pizzeria, and rug joint in Jersey.

 Boiled shrimp and calamari are often combined in a cold salad with scungilli (gray conch), octopus, clams, mussels, and baccala.
-This melangé is dressed with oil, vinegar, lemon juice and mustard, and appears on menus as insalata di fruiti di mare – salad of sea fruits.
+This melange is dressed with oil, vinegar, lemon juice and mustard, and appears on menus as insalata di fruiti di mare –fruits of the sea.

 When Freddy wasn't polishing his paiolo, he ran a successful trucking business serving the wine and liquor industry.
 So nobody ever went thirsty at the Buratti's, least of all on Christmas Eve, when Freddy uncorked bottle after bottle of his best bubbly.